ttowzg/CSI101---C/README.md

 # CSI101---C
-Here, I'll post all C exercises i've done. hope you enjoy :D
+all C exercises i've done when I started in college. hope you enjoy :D